wikipathways/wikipathways.github.io/help.md

 <li>Do pathway nodes have valid database identifiers?</li>
 <li>Are interactions properly connected to nodes?</li>
 <li>Do pathway titles conform to guidelines?</li>
-<li>Are all pathways tagged with appropriate ontology tags, and does each pathway have a useful description?</li>
+<li>Do pathways have appropriate ontology tags, and does each pathway have a useful description?</li>
 </ul>
 <p>Anyone is welcome to join the Reviewer Roster.
 Please <a href="https://github.com/wikipathways/wikipathways-help/discussions" target="_blank">contact us</a> if you are interested.</p>
 </div>